nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

   Used with nRF Cloud to estimate the location of the device based on the cell neighborhood and Wi-Fi AP neighborhood.
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_GNSS_ASSIST_OBJ_SUPPORT` - Uses GNSS Assistance object (ID 33625).
   Used with nRF Cloud to request assistance data for the GNSS module.
-* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGNSS` - nRF Cloud provides A-GNSS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGNSS` - nRF Cloud provides A-GNSS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M Server.
-* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_PGPS` - nRF Cloud provides P-GPS predictions and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_PGPS` - nRF Cloud provides P-GPS predictions and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M Server.
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_NEIGHBOUR_CELL_LISTENER` - Disable this option if you provide your own method of populating the LwM2M objects (ID 10256) containing the cell neighborhood information.

 .. _lwm2m_configuration_files: